 In summary, these results show strong support for the model mechanisms.
-Port development affects population through the two channels suggested by the model: On the one hand, new port technologies improve a location's market access, drawing population in.
+On the one hand, new port technologies improve a location's market access, drawing population in.
 This market access effect is well known in the literature and has been found to be present in different contexts (Donaldson and Hornbeck, 2016; Jedwab and Storeygard, 2020; Maurer and Rauch, 2020).
 On the other hand, there is a marked, negative, direct effect of shipping on economic activity, consistent with the crowding-out effect of port development.
 We conclude that this lends well-identified evidence for the model mechanism.
 In the next section, we therefore turn to taking the full model to the data.